-My parents and me in Vanderbijlpark in 1950.
+My parents and me in Vanderbijlpark (1950)

 The boarding house proprietors were fellow Scots, Mr and Mrs Jimmy Murdoch.
 They were friendly with a couple called Mr and Mrs McDonald-Rouse.
 Mrs McDonald-Rouse ran a flourishing amateur concert party and was the accompanist to all the singers in the group.
 Her daughter Heather, a theatrical costumier, had recently married and sometimes dined with her parents and her new husband at the Valmeidere.
-In due course we were introduced to the McDonald-Rouses, Heather and her husband.
+In due course, we were introduced to the McDonald-Rouses, Heather and her husband.

-Through her work, Heather had met Anne Ziegler and Webster Booth shortly after their arrival in South Africa the year before and had become very friendly with them.
-Through the grapevine we heard that Webster had sung the aria from Mendelssohn’s oratorio, St Paul at Heather’s wedding, entitled Be Thou Faithful unto Death.
-Later I learnt that this aria was one of his favourite choices when requested to sing a solo at a wedding.
-Another of his wedding favourites was the ballad, My Prayer.
+Through her work, Heather had met Anne Ziegler and Webster Booth, shortly after their arrival in Johannesburg the year before and had become extremely friendly with them.
+Through the grapevine we heard that Webster had sung the aria from Mendelssohn’s oratorio, St Paul at Heather’s wedding entitled Be Thou Faithful unto Death.
+Later I learnt that this aria was one he sang when requested to sing a solo at a wedding.
+Another lighter wedding favourite of his was the ballad, My Prayer.

 In mid-1958, my parents, doubtful of what the future in South Africa held, made a bid to return to the UK.
-We lived in Southampton – yet another new school another different syllabus, new subjects, and girls with Hampshire accents.
+We lived in Southampton – yet another new school another different syllabus, new subjects and girls with Hampshire accents.
 My mode of transport in Southampton was a crowded bus from the suburb of Bitterne to St Anne’s Convent Grammar School.
 It was winter, so the bus journey began in the dark and ended in the dark by the time I reached home in the afternoon.